samigabor/zk-bootcamp/README.md

         - settlement/consensus: agreement on state transitions.
 Is securing the updates to the execution layer
         - [data availability](https://ethereum.org/en/developers/docs/data-availability/): where the data is stored and how to make sure it's available to the participants in the system
             - sampling (DAS): a way for the network to check that data is available.
 Each node (including non-staking ones) download small, randomly selected subset of data, gaining high confidence that all the data is available
-            - committees (DACs): trusted parties that provide, or attest to, data availability
+            - committees (DACs): trusted parties that provide, or attest to, data availability.
+PoS DAC are more secure because they direclty incentivize honest behavior
 - [ethereum consensus](https://ethereum.org/en/developers/docs/consensus-mechanisms/)
     - Technically, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
 They are actually Sybil resistance mechanisms and block author selectors; they are a way to decide who is the author of the latest block.
 It is this Sybil resistance mechanism combined with a chain selection rule that makes up a true consensus mechanism.
     - block addition has two parts: